shadowed1/ChromeOS_PowerControl/README.md

 ### - Customize battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
 ### - Customize CPU clock speed in relation to temperature; unlike Intel's spicier approach.
-### - Features global commands for ease of use, and an uninstaller to clean up after itself.
+### - Features global commands for ease of use, config files that save settings, and an uninstaller to clean up after itself.
-### - Optionally disable Intel Turbo Boost on boot automatically if user has rootfs verification disabled
+### - Optionally have BatteryControl, PowerControl, and disable Intel Turbo Boost on boot automatically if user has rootfs verification disabled

 ### __How to Install:__